Optimizing Queries with Eloquent in Laravel

 Differences and Considerations

-- When we do a listing on the dashboard or for a Rest API, we don't need to fetch full content fields (content) that would only be used in the book's detail view.
+• When we make a listing in the dashboard or for a Rest API, we do not need to bring full content fields that would only be used in the book detail.
 This reduces the load on the database and optimizes the API response.

-- If we need to show full content, only then do we include the content field, for example, in the book's detail view.
+• If we need to show full content, only then do we include the content field, for example, in the book detail.

 Conclusion

-Now that we've seen how to perform so many database operations, let's learn about a tool that will allow us to debug Laravel using a toolbar.
+Now that we have seen how to perform so many database operations, let's learn about a tool with which we can debug in Laravel using a bar.

 I agree to receive announcements of interest about this Blog.